 Calling all panelists!

-The A-Kon Panelist Submission Form opens in early 2023!
+The A-Kon Panelist Submission Form is OPEN!

 We offer rooms in the following setups, subject to equipment availability: